Water supply and sanitation in Uruguay

 Uruguay is the only country in Latin America that has achieved quasi-universal coverage of access to safe drinking water supply and adequate sanitation.
 Water service quality is considered good, with practically all localities in Uruguay receiving disinfected water on a continuous basis.
 70% of wastewater collected by the national utility was treated.
 Given these achievements, the government's priority is to improve the efficiency of services and to expand access to sewerage, where appropriate, in areas where on-site sanitation is used.

+The stability of the water supply in Uruguay was severely challenged by a three year drought culminating in a water crises in 2022-2023.
+The La Niña driven cycle of drought, amplified by increased heatwaves caused by climate change meant that overuse of water by consumers stressed capacity of the system, leading to use of saltwater in drinking water.